garrandall/popular-music-data/tracks/invisible-hands-kim-carnes.md

 Is it a lie
 When you're asking me why
 Hold out my had
 When you don't understand
 Is it a lie
 When you're asking me why
-Who fires the gun..gun..gun..gun
+Who fires the gun...gun...gun...gun

 Oh I'm reachin' out my invisible hands
 To touch you